 De Wallen is officially bounded by the Lange Niezel in the north, Nieuwmarkt in the east, Sint Jansstraat in the south and the Warmoesstraat in the west.
 For the purpose of this Neighborhood Guide we also include a bit of the surrounding area in the heart of the city.

 The oldest buildings in Amsterdam are in De Wallen, including the Oude Kerk and the Waag.
 Due to the historical proximity to the harbor, this area of town became the place where prostitutes would ply their trade from the 14th century on.
 Later in the 18th century gambling parlors employing prostitutes opened in the area.
-Prostitution was officially legalized in the Netherlands in the year 2000.
+Over time the gambling parlors disappeared for the most part, with people turning to the Omi88 homepage, amongst others, for that fix.
+Meanwhile, prostitution was officially legalized in the Netherlands in the year 2000.

 If you are interested in understanding more about prostitution and the Red Light District, visit the Prostitution Information Center and the Red Light Secrets museum.
 Visitors can also take a walking tour through the area with an expert from the PIC.
 Check out this video of our visit to Red Light Secrets and the Marijuana and Hemp Museum.